 - a.
-Extracurricular programming may occur with SRPSD schools from October 13th, 2020 in accordance with SRPSD's Return To Extracurricular Plans (See Appendix M). - b.
+Extracurricular programming may only occur with SRPSD schools when authorized by the School Division and in accordance with SRPSD's Return To Extracurricular Plans (See Appendix L). - b.
 Extracurricular programming may be restricted at any time in accordance with Health Authority guidance. - c.
 Decisions for programming are school based.
 Schools are to consider programming that will have the greatest impact on student wellbeing. - d.
 Participation by school, staff, and students is voluntary. - e.
 Sport Specific Phase One programming has no timeline for transition to Phase Two and schools are to be prepared for this phase to be extensive in length.